toolateralus/ela-gl-test/features.md

 ```

-#### Interfaces should have default or 'overrideable' functions, where the interface itself can define a method
+#### Interfaces should have default or 'overrideable' functions, where the trait itself can define a method
-  and the consumer of the interface can choose to provide a new one, or use the default.
+  and the consumer of the trait can choose to provide a new one, or use the default.

 #### Modules.